bespoken/virtual-alexa/docs/Dialog.md

 Virtual Alexa internally manages the Dialog interactions.

-If the skill delegates the Dialog handling to Alexa, Virtual Alexa will interact with the "user" as if they are
+If the skill delegates the Dialog handling to Alexa, Virtual Alexa will interact with the "user" as if they were talking Alexa (even if the skill is not involved).

 ## Delegated Dialogs
 ```javascript